ssangx/NeuralRelighting/README.md

 Put your own test images under `real`.
 Then run `test_real_env.py` or `test_real_pt.py` to do inference.
 The estimated albedo, normal, roughness and depth, as well as the relighting images and videos will be shown under `data/output`.

+## Data generation

+You can download the synthetic dataset [here](https://drive.google.com/file/d/1kmgPzBhhZpozNA7QH2FOmfM51m6CKwNc/view?usp=sharing).
+It contains all the material and shape parameters (albedo, normal, roughness and depth) used for rendering.
+There are also image renderings included inside this dataset.
+We also provide the script `rendering.py` for you to render your own dataset.

 ## Training